-Japanese Rationale: Learning Japanese broadens students' horizons in relation to the personal, social, cultural and employment opportunities that an increasingly interconnected and interdependent world presents in our era.
-Learning Japanese also contributes to strengthening economic and international development capabilities; in domains which include business, trade, science, law, education, tourism, diplomacy, international relations, health and communications.
+Japanese Rationale: In Years 9 Japanese language learning builds on each student's prior learning and experiences.
+Students use Japanese to initiate and sustain interactions while sharing their own and others' experiences of the world.
+They listen, speak, read and view, and write to communicate with speakers of Japanese in local and global settings through authentic community and online events.
 Learning Japanese develops intercultural capacity, strengthens intellectual, analytical and reflective capabilities and enhances creative and critical thinking.
 It also develops the learners' understanding of how culture shapes worldviews and extends understanding of themselves, their own heritage, values, culture and Identity.
 In this subject, students will study the following units through the described content: Learning Focus: HOMESTAY Learn about and discuss how language is used in different social and cultural contexts, including online texts.
 Reflect on language, in particular TE-forms of verbs.
 Communicate by asking/giving/refusing permission and giving reasons.
-MY SCHOOL Interpret school timetables and talking about school subjects and activities. • Express information about their subjects and teachers.
+MY SCHOOL • Interpret school timetables and talking about school subjects and activities. • Express information about their subjects and teachers.
 Compare similarities and differences between Japanese and Australian education and school life. • Communicate by saying when an activity is, using positive and negative adjectives.
-GOING SHOPPING Explore large numbers in prices and shopping experiences in Japan. • Communicate with basic shopping expressions and learn about Japanese currency.
-Analyse Japanese verbs and verb conjugations.
+GOING SHOPPING • Explore large numbers in prices and shopping experiences in Japan. • Communicate with basic shopping expressions and learn about Japanese • Analyse Japanese verbs and verb conjugations.
 Understand gift giving in Japanese culture.
-COOL JAPAN Learn about Japanese pop culture and what Japanese people value. • Understand hospitality differences between Australia and Japan.
-Communicate by using persuasive information and talking about experiences.
+COOL JAPAN • Learn about Japanese pop culture and what Japanese people value. • Understand hospitality differences between Australia and Japan. • Communicate by using persuasive information and talking about experiences.
 Analyse plain forms of Japanese verbs.

-Listening comprehension tasks, reading comprehension tasks, speaking tasks and written tasks based on the units above.
+Outcomes / Listening comprehension tasks, reading comprehension tasks, speaking tasks and written tasks based on the units above.
+Assessment: